jovotech/jovo-framework/docs/nlu.md

 }
 ```

-Learn more about Jovo TTS integrations in the following sections:
+Learn more about Jovo NLU integrations in the following sections:

 - [Integrations](#integrations)
 - [Configuration](#configuration)